Voluntary coverage

 If you are not required to register with the WCB and do not have voluntary coverage, in the event of a work-related injury the Saskatchewan principal (a person or business that hires a contractor to do work or services) may be liable for any legal action taken by an out-of-province worker in the event of a work injury, unless:

 A: Farming and ranching operations in Saskatchewan are excluded from coverage under the Act.
-Coverage is voluntary and requires submitting an Application for Voluntary Farm Coverage form.
+Coverage is voluntary and requires submitting an Application for Voluntary Coverage form.

 A: Yes.
-All family members except the spouse of a proprietor or a partner are considered to be workers and are entitled to WCB coverage if they are paid a wage.
+All family members except the spouse of a proprietor or a partner are considered workers and are entitled to WCB coverage if they are paid a wage.
 Coverage for proprietors, partners and/or their partners is voluntary.
 Coverage for directors who receive a T4 slip from the Canada Revenue Agency is mandatory.

-The WCB can terminate coverage for non-compliance with its regulations, or in the case of personal coverage, non-payment of assessment.
+The WCB can terminate coverage for non-compliance with its regulations or in the case of personal coverage, non-payment of assessment.

 A: The farmer, as the employer, pays the premiums on behalf of the workers.
-The first installment is generally due within 30 days of assessment and the balance is due by September 1.
+The first installment is generally due within 30 days of assessment and the balance is due by Sept.
+1.

 A: Learn current information on premium rates and how they’re set.

-You can also contact employer services by email, or by phoning 1.800.667.7590.
+You can also contact employer services by email or by phoning 1.800.667.7590.

 The same rate percentage will apply to all workers, the farmer, their spouse and children.
 For workers, premiums will be calculated based on the actual wages paid.
 If a farmer chooses personal coverage, the premiums will be based on the level of coverage chosen.